-As at December 31, 2012, the Company is committed to trade payables and accrued liabilities of \$614,933 and is required to incur \$210,000 in qualifying exploration expenditures related to flow-through shares before December 31, 2013.
-As at December 31, 2012, the Company had a working capital deficiency of \$181,559.
+As at December 31, 2013, the Company is committed to trade payables and accrued liabilities of \$628,850.
+As at December 31, 2013, the Company had a working capital deficiency of \$592,913.
 Based on the above obligations, the Company does not have sufficient resources to meet these obligations as they become due.

 The Company is pursuing options to meet these obligations, to finance the future exploration of its properties as well as for general and administrative expenses of the Company.
-Financing options include joint ventures arrangements, debt financing, equity financing or other means.
-There is no assurance that Wescan will be successful in obtaining required financing as and when needed.
+Financing options may include joint ventures arrangements, debt financing, equity financing or other means.
+There is no assurance that Wescan will be successful in obtaining required financing when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration plans, forfeit rights in its properties or reduce or terminate its operations.
-The Company is assessing opportunities to address the issue of liquidity and anticipates financing options will be sufficient to fund its obligations, exploration plans and general and administrative expenses for 2013.